codemonkey1101/ucb-mlai-capstone/README.md

 Note: All data was encoded using the scikit.learn StandardScaler API.

 ## Modeling:
-The models that were evaluated were as follows:
+The models that were evaluated are as follows:
   - K-Nearest Neighbor Classifier (KNN-C)
   - Decision-Tree Classifier (DT-C)
   - Support Vector Machines (SVC)